x702-obfuscated/Python-Notes/6-Objects-and-Classes/4-Inheritance.md

 * inherits attributes (variables and methods) from a parent class
 * extends (adds to) the inherited attributes
 * can modify the behaviour (methods) inherited from the parent class. (polymorphism)
+* estabilshes a "is-a" relationship (Subclass is a Super class)

 <br>